 While media representation is a part of crisis communication, the public relations department is responsible for creating a crisis communications plan and training leadership and staff on its components.
 In order to be effective, a crisis communications plan typically determines specific logistics for expected reporters and names an official crisis spokesperson, first and foremost.
 This communications plan should also develop targeted messages for internal and external audiences, and train company leadership to handle challenging or hostile questions.

 Secondly, PR can use to develop positive, mutually beneficial relationships with media professionals.
-You can do this by answering any questions, establishing a positive perception, countering misinformation.
+You can do this by answering any questions, establishing a positive perception, and countering misinformation.
 Ultimately, the goal is always to protect the business’s reputation.

 Finally, PR is about making sure that comments from the company executive align with the company’s desired message.
 These executive messages can be shaped by writing speeches, quotes, and holding events.

 A good PR strategy also involves the preparation of printed and electronic publications.
 Company newsletters, blogs, speeches, and annual reports are all examples of content created by a public relations department.
 A letter to employees from the CEO, for example, could be written by another member of a company.
 A public relations department will frequently collaborate with another department to ensure content like this is consistent with the company’s overall messaging.
 For example, the public relations department might collaborate with advertising and marketing departments to create a description, report, or other pieces of material for a new product or service.

 Once you understand what PR is designed to do for business, it is then time to study the positives and negatives of doing in-house PR and hiring a PR agency.
 Let us first look at the benefits of hiring a PR agency.